ubinux/dnf/README.md

 	    as the initialization manager.

 ```
-##### (1). dnf-host TUI can help you filter GPLv3
+##### (1). dnf TUI can help you filter GPLv3
-&emsp;&emsp;If you select "install" and "NEW" in above, dnf-host will ask you whether you want to install packages
+&emsp;&emsp;If you select "install" and "NEW" in above, dnf tui will ask you whether you want to install packages
 	 with license of GPLv3.
 ```